 Eversion ankle sprain rehabilitation

-Medial ligament sprains are treated the same way as lateral ankle ligament sprains although recovery can take twice as long.
+Medial ligament sprains are treated the same way as lateral ankle ligament sprains.
+However, recovery can take twice as long.

 Following an ankle eversion sprain, the joint often becomes very stiff and the range of motion at the joint is reduced considerably.
 Mobility exercises for the ankle can start very early in the rehabilitation process from day 2 in mild to moderate sprains.